Moe1401/semantec/README.md

-# semantec
+# semantic
-semantic tabs and some CSS
+semantic tabs and some CSS updates made